DigUpTheHatchet/spotify-social/README.md

 * Spotify access tokens need to be refreshed every hour, so the call to spotify will need to refresh and then retry itself when this happens
     I'll need to store the access token in a db instead of an env variable because we will want to save this when this happens

-- Run (unit?) tests in CI/CD
 - Parse ddb table specs from tf
+- Run all ITs after 50 songs have been played
 - Handle partial failures for SPT lambda, e.g. if one person revokes their token
 - Create startup script for dynamodb-local for ITs
-- Get dynamodb local working in CI/CD for ITs
 - Create serialize/deserialize functions for dates in dynamodb: see below this file
 - Implement a logging library inplace of console.log
 - Give love to the CI/CD build, e.g. add a manual approval for the terraform apply step